HappyShield/happyshield.github.io/index.md

 ---

-The following are web, print, and instructions for the manufacturing pathways which have been developed for HappyShield and related face shields designs as part of this project.
-Template files are also included so that anyone is able to get started producing HappyShields straight away.
+The following are web, print, and video **instructions for the manufacturing methods** which have been developed for HappyShield and related face shields designs as part of this project. **Template files** are also included so that anyone is able to get started producing HappyShields straight away.

 ---